How to buy Vir Biotechnology (VIR) shares in Australia

 Vir Biotechnology's "short interest ratio" (SIR)

-Vir Biotechnology's "short interest ratio" (SIR) is the quantity of Vir Biotechnology shares currently shorted divided by the average quantity of Vir Biotechnology shares traded daily (recently around 1.0 million).
-Vir Biotechnology's SIR currently stands at 4.14.
-In other words for every 100,000 Vir Biotechnology shares traded daily on the market, roughly 4140 shares are currently held short.
+Vir Biotechnology's "short interest ratio" (SIR) is the quantity of Vir Biotechnology shares currently shorted divided by the average quantity of Vir Biotechnology shares traded daily (recently around 858538.7888707).
+Vir Biotechnology's SIR currently stands at 6.11.
+In other words for every 100,000 Vir Biotechnology shares traded daily on the market, roughly 6110 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Vir Biotechnology.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Vir Biotechnology.

 Find out more about how you can short Vir Biotechnology stock.